kineticstoolkit/kineticstoolkit_doc/html/_sources/dev_installing_from_github.md

 # Installing from GitHub

-To help developping Kinetics Toolkits by testing it or extending it, you can install it directly from git-hub.
+To help developping Kinetics Toolkits by testing it or extending it, you can install it directly from GitHub.

 ## To check out the master branch

-First start by installing the [stable version](getting_started_installing.md), which will take care of most dependencies.
-Then, you:

 1. Clone the git repository: `git clone https://github.com/felixchenier/kineticstoolkit.git kineticstoolkit`

 2. Add the `kineticstoolkit` folder to your `PYTHONPATH` according to your favourite IDE and python installation.

+You will need to install Kinetics Toolkit's dependencies if you don't already installed them.

 ## To modify Kinetics Toolkit's code

-First install these additional modules:
+First install these modules:

 - pytest
 - mypy